kxh001/ITdiffusion/README.md

 Folder 'utilsitd' includes the utilities from [improved-diffusion](https://github.com/openai/improved-diffusion) and our ITdiffusion model, and then use scripts to output results we desire.

 ## Preparing Data
 We use CIFAR-10 dataset in our paper.
-The dataset preprocessing code is provided by [dataset_generation](https://github.com/openai/improved-diffusion/tree/main/datasets).
+The dataset preprocessing code is provided by [dataset generation](https://github.com/openai/improved-diffusion/tree/main/datasets).
-For convenience, we include it in '[cifar10.py](https://github.com/kxh001/ITdiffusion/blob/main/datasets/cifar10.py)'.
+For convenience, we include it in [cifar10.py](https://github.com/kxh001/ITdiffusion/blob/main/datasets/cifar10.py).
 You could run it directly to get processed dataset.

 ## Fine-tuning
 The following commands are used to run 'fine_tune.py':